- 05/19/2020 10:00 AM

 Residents lit up the city to honor front line workers.

 The City of Olathe is working with Johnson County Department of Health and Environment, the Center for Disease Control (CDC), and the Kansas Department of Health and Environment (KDHE) to closely monitor the recent outbreak of the COVID-19 coronavirus.

-Visit JoCoGov.org/Coronavirus, the CDC, and the KDHE websites for the latest and best information about the COVID-19 coronavirus.
+The CDC, and the KDHE also have information about the COVID-19 coronavirus.
 FEMA has also has published a page dedicated to fighting misinformation regarding COVID-19.
 Call the Johnson County COVID-19 hotline at 913-715-2819, Monday through Friday, 7 a.m. to 7p.m., for health related information or questions.